Noether's theorems and the energy-momentum tensor in quantum gauge theories: The energy-momentum tensor of simple theories

 To proceed, the following identity is helpful:

 The spin correction piece can then be written:

 and adding both pieces together gives:

 where the brackets signify symmetrization over the indices, e.g., $a^{\{\mu}b^{\nu\}} = a^\mu b^\nu + a^\nu b^\mu$.
-Just as in the vector case, this is identical to the Belinfante EMT~\cite{Belinfante:1939emt}, but was obtained directly through Noether's second theorem (and the assumption that the Einstein field equations are satisfied).
+Just as in the covariant vector case, this is identical to the Belinfante EMT~\cite{Belinfante:1939emt}, but was obtained directly through Noether's second theorem.